 - Wait to eat until you are hungry.
 Hunger is a sign that your body is ready for food.
-Start with light foods.
+Start with light meals.

-- It is important that you avoid constipation.
-If you have to strain for a bowel movement then your muscles will pull on the sutures.
+- You must avoid constipation.
+If you have to strain for a bowel movement, then your muscles will pull on the sutures.
 Not good.
 Take Milk of Magnesia to keep the bowels moving.

 - Your urine stream may be slow for a few days.

 - The local anesthetic will keep the area numb for 8 to 16 hours.

 - Wait until you start having pain before taking the pain medications.

 - If the pain is mild, then take Advil or Tylenol

 - If the pain is severe, then take your prescription medication

 - Do not allow yourself to suffer.
 If you have pain, then use the medicines.

 - Most patients take pain medications for about three days.